modernweb-dev/web/docs/docs/test-runner/test-frameworks/write-your-own.md

----
-title: Writing Test Frameworks
-eleventyNavigation:
-  key: Writing Test Frameworks
-  parent: Test Frameworks
----
+# Test Runner >> Test Frameworks >> Write Your Own ||20

-You can write your own test framework for web test runner by wrap an existing testing framework or create a specific once for your project.
+You can Write Your Own test framework for web test runner by wrap an existing testing framework or create a specific once for your project.

 This is a minimal example: